 No One Wants To Live

 Lastly, the movie had a trio of characters who failed in basic self-preservation to an absurd degree.
 To be fair the sister and priest had a reason why they had to be there, unlike the third gentlemen.
 Yet, even still they decided to play Scooby Doo many times by splitting up in an environment that is obviously hostile.
-It baffles the mind at times when someone could have either waited for a friend or just NOT walked after a creepy specter all to get these repeated formulaic scares.
-Half the scares are illusions or visions which kills already limited moments.
+It baffles the mind at times when someone could have either waited for a friend or just NOT walked after a creepy specter, all to get these repeated formulaic scares.
+Half the scares are illusions or visions which kills already dull moments.
 At one point I thought to myself, “Well if you’re going to be that dumb, then go ahead”.